 Surrealist, Renaissance and entirely innovative in its construction, the exhibition was borne from a scene in Jean Cocteau’s 1932 film, The Blood of a Poet.
 In the film, a living statue transforms the door of an artist’s studio into a looking glass.
 “Ouvrez-moi”, open up, the artist commands, but the statue tells him that the only way out of the room is through the mirror.
 At first the artist hesitates in disbelief, but then he dives into the mirror, the surface of which has taken on liquid properties.
 Cocteau’s split-second cinematographic trickery persuaded CHH to push past the decorative characteristics of mirror and investigate the poetics of the material.

-CHH collaborated with local craftsmen in Murano to produce this body of new work that draws on Venice’s rich history of mirror making, and brings the art form into a contemporary context.
+This body of new work, produced by DH Office, Venice with local craftsmen in Murano, draws on Venice’s rich history of mirror making, and brings the art form into a contemporary context.
 Each piece of furniture in CHH’s installation incorporates a sheet of two-way mirror in front of a sheet of one-way mirror.
 Candles and flora and fauna from nearby lagoons live between the two panes.
-When the candle is lit, the flame activates the translucency of the two-way mirror and creates infinite reflections of the contained ecosystem.
+When a candle is lit, its flame activates the translucency of the two-way mirror and creates infinite reflections of the contained ecosystem.
 When the candle goes out, the viewer is faced with their reflection.
 Glass becomes mirror and the illusion vanishes.

 CHH’s research into 17th century mirror production, grottos and Italian Novecento architecture is at the core of Ouvrez-moi.
 The pattern interprets the soft but geometric design found on the underbelly of Milan’s Palazzo della Società BuonarrotiCarpaccio-Giotto with sliding snails in a lattice of interlocking ribbon.
 This reverberates throughout the exhibition, confusing the distinction between a fleeting reflection and a permanent imprint.